paulzyzy/LoRA_RL/README.md

-# Low-Rank Adaptation for Critic Learning in Off-Policy Reinforcement Learning
+# Low-Rank Adaptation for Critic Learning in Off-Policy Reinforcement Learning (NeurIPS 2026)

 This repository contains the code for the paper: